do-i-know-it/YggdrAshill.Nuadha/Documentation/Signalization.md

 This module defines how to

-- generate
 - send
 - receive

-data for user's input/output in XR applications.
+input/output data for users in XR applications.

 ## Dependencies